cscart/docs/en/user_guide/manage_products/import_export/product_import.rst

    * **Reset inventory**—tick this checkbox if you want to reset inventory for all products.

-   * **Price decimal separator**—the decimal separator that is used to separate the integer part from the fractional part in product prices in the imported CSV file.
+   * **Price decimal separator**—the symbol that is used to separate the integer part from the fractional part in product prices in the imported CSV file.

    * **CSV delimiter**—the column delimiter that is be used in the imported CSV file.